packetzoom/react-native/README.md

    `$ react-native link`

-React Native versions from 0.30 should work out of the box however we cannot guarantee that earlier than 0.30 will have smooth integration experience, it may require additional manual steps like `rnpm`  for example.
+React Native versions from 0.30 and above should work out of the box, we cannot guarantee that earlier than 0.30 will have smooth integration experience, it may require additional manual steps like `rnpm` for example.

 ## iOS